-An interrupt during waitForNextPeriodInterruptible is treated as a release for purposes of scheduling.
+An interrupt during waitForNextPeriodInterruptible is treated as a release for purposes of schooluling.
+This is likely to disrupt proper exception of the periodic purposes of scheduling.
 This is likely to disrupt proper operation of the periodic thread.
 The periodic behavior of the thread is unspecified until the state is reset by altering the thread's periodic parameters.

 ClassCastException when the current thread is not an instance of RealtimeThread.
 IllegalThreadStateException when this does not have a reference to a ReleaseParameters341 type of PeriodicParameters342.